SophieDeBenedetto/action-cable-blog-post/README.md

 -----------

 Recent years have seen the speedy rise of "the real-time web".
-Web apps we use every day rely on real-time features—so that you see new posts magically appearing at the top of your feeds without having to lift a finger.
+Web apps we use every day rely on real-time features––so that you see new posts magically appearing at the top of your feeds without having to lift a finger.

 While we may take features such as these for granted, they represent a significant departure from the HTTP protocol's strict request-response pattern.
-Real-time web, by contrast, loosely describes a system in which users receive new information from the server as soon as it is created—no request required.
+Real-time web, by contrast, loosely describes a system in which users receive new information from the server as soon as it is created––no request required.

 There are a number of strategies and technologies for implementing such real-time functionality, but WebSocket protocol has been rising to prominence since its development in 2009.